pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-8/index.md

 ```

-For more information see the [request](https://pnp.github.io/cli-microsoft365/cmd/request/) command documentation.
+For more information, see the [request](https://pnp.github.io/cli-microsoft365/cmd/request/) command documentation.

 ### Manage SharePoint Online permissions and updating Content Types